nrabinowitz/d3_utils/README.md

-This is a small, ideosyncratic set of utilities for D3.js.
+This is a small, idiosyncratic set of utilities for D3.js.
 Feel free to use them if they're helpful.